Defining Gale-Force Winds And How They Are Formed

 Beaufort Scale

-Diagram displaying part of the Beaufort Scale that contains the 4 categories of gale force winds (highlighted in red).
-Click on image to view the full Beaufort Scale.
+Diagram displaying part of the Beaufort Scale that contains the 4 categories of gale-force winds (highlighted in red).

 It not only breaks down the different gale strengths into 4 separate categories, but each one is clearly defined with its own description and associated land & sea conditions highlighted.

-(The Beaufort Scale was created by Rear-Admiral Sir Francis Beaufort, a hydrologist in the Royal Navy in the 1830's.
-This scale was widely adopted throughout the Navy and even adapted for non-naval application in the 1850s.)
+(The Beaufort Scale was created by Rear-Admiral Sir Francis Beaufort, a hydrologist in the Royal Navy, in the 1830’s.
+This scale was widely adopted throughout the Navy and even adapted for non-naval applications in the 1850s.)

-As is the case with most other weather phenomena, things are not as simple as the definition above may suggests.
-There are actually a number of different factors and weather systems that can form gale force winds in a variety of ways.
+As is the case with most other weather phenomena, things are not as simple as the definition above may suggest.
+There are actually a number of different factors and weather systems that can form gale-force winds in a variety of ways.

 Wind is the result of air flowing from an area of high pressure to low pressure.
-This is the reason why there are almost always winds of varying strength present around a low-pressure system.
+This is why there are normally winds of varying strength present around a low-pressure system.

 Tropical storms, cyclones, and hurricanes illustrate this point very clearly.
 Depending on the low-pressure system’s strength, winds of gale-force strength are reached very quickly and can quickly build up to reach hurricane strength wind speeds.

-Gale force winds are not just formed as a result of storm systems, though.
-Sometimes, on a seemingly otherwise clear day and pleasant day, you can suddenly be hit by winds quickly building up to gale force speeds.
+Gale-force winds are not just formed as a result of storm systems, though.
+Sometimes, on a seemingly otherwise clear and pleasant day, you can suddenly be hit by winds quickly building up to gale-force speeds.

 Anyone living at the coast, specifically in areas where the coastline’s relief plays a part, may be very familiar with these winds.
 Simply put, a gale force wind in these areas can sometimes be seen as a “sea breeze on steroids”…

-During summer months, both the surface of the ocean and land are heated up by the sun.
+During the summer months, both the surface of the ocean and land are heated up by the sun.
 The land heats up much more quickly than the ocean.
-During the afternoon, the land also cools down much quicker than the ocean.
+During the afternoon, the land also cools down much more quickly than the ocean.

 A low-pressure system over land is created as a result.
 The warm air over the ocean flows towards the low-pressure system over land, and it is this air movement that is commonly referred to as a sea breeze.

-This sea breeze can sometimes turn into a gale force winds in specific areas and under certain conditions.
-For example, Cape Town, South Africa, is notorious for its strong gale force winds often experienced during summer months.
+This sea breeze can sometimes turn into a gale-force wind in specific areas and under certain conditions.
+For example, Cape Town, South Africa, is notorious for its strong gale-force winds often experienced during the summer months.

-These gale force winds at coastal regions are formed as a result of mainly 2 factors:
+These gale-force winds in coastal regions are formed as a result of mainly 2 factors:

 1. Occasionally, the difference between the low-pressure and high-pressure air over land and sea is so big that the breeze can quickly turn into a strong wind.

-2. The region's mountainous relief (like Cape Town) is responsible for amplifying the strength of these strong winds through a funnel effect.
-(The wind is being channeled through a narrow, low-lying area, substantially strengthening it and increasing wind speeds.)
+2. The region’s mountainous relief (like Cape Town) is responsible for amplifying the strength of these winds through a funnel effect.
+(The wind is being channeled through a narrow area, substantially strengthening it and increasing wind speeds.)

-This results in gale-force strength winds in certain areas among the Cape Peninsula.
+This results in gale-force winds in certain areas of the Cape Peninsula.
 It is not that uncommon for winds to reach speeds of 120 km/h (75 mph).

 San Francisco